 - Reduce stress.

 - Practice meditation.
-Download meditation apps like Calm or Headless.
+Download meditation apps such as Calm or Headspace.

-- Having a purpose and goals in life (feeling useful).
+- Have a purpose and goals in life (that is, feeling useful).

 - Be social.